kingparra/hpfp/20_-_foldable/notes.rst

   ·∾ :type null
   null :: Foldable t => t a -> Bool

   ·∾ :doc null
    Test whether the structure is empty.
 The default implementation is optimized for structures that are similar to cons-lists, because there is no general way to do better.

-   @since 4.8.0.0
   ·∾ null (Left 3)
   True

   ·∾ null []
   True

   ·∾ null Nothing
   True

   ·∾ null (1,2)
   False

   ·∾ fmap null [Just 1,Just 2,Nothing]
   [False,False,True]